Barry Newman: Career

 Newman is perhaps best known for his starring role as Kowalski in the 1971 cult film, Vanishing Point, about an existential journey across the western United States by a car transport driver delivering a white Dodge Challenger from Denver, Colorado to San Francisco, California.
 Vanishing Point was followed by starring roles in 20th Century Fox's Salzburg Connection and Paramount's Fear Is the Key.
 In 1974, Petrocelli, a TV series created around the character Newman first played in The Lawyer, debuted on NBC and ran two seasons.

 After Petrocelli, Newman starred in the film City on Fire with Henry Fonda and Ava Gardner, then in Disney's Amy.
 He starred or co-starred in more than 20 TV movies of the week, including ABC's King Crab, which won the ABC Theater Award.
 He also co-starred in several miniseries, including Fatal Vision.
 Variety called Newman "The Spencer Tracy of the 80s".

 In 1989, Newman starred with Suzanne Pleshette in the television series Nightingales.
 In the early 1990s, Newman starred in the BBC's production of The Mirror Cracked.
 During the 1990s, Newman co-starred in Daylight, Bowfinger, and The Limey.

 Newman's success with the TV movie Night Games, based on the 1970 movie The Lawyer, led to the TV series Petrocelli, starring Newman as a lawyer who lives and works in the fictional town of San Remo, Arizona (filmed in Tucson, Arizona).
 He was nominated for an Emmy in 1975 for Outstanding Lead Actor in a Drama Series, and in 1976, for a Golden Globe.

-Personal life
+Personal life and death

 Newman was married to Angela G. Newman from 1994 to 2007, and again from 2018 until his death.
 He was a resident of Midtown Manhattan.

 Newman died at Columbia University Irving Medical Center on May 11, 2023, at the age of 92.
 According to The New York Times, during treatment for back pain, he contracted a lung infection that spread to his spine and heart.
-His widow was his sole survivor.
+In addition to his wife, his survivors included several nephews and a niece, journalist and author Judith Newman.